-We are a project that links American mountaineer Mark Guido and his ambitious climbing goals to building a better future for children in need worldwide.
-Each expedition is dedicated to organizations that support local children in the area Mark is climbing, and together we are providing equal opportunities for all children.
+Peaks for Purpose is a project linking my ambitious climbing goals to building a better future for children in need worldwide.
+Each expedition is dedicated to organizations that support local children in the areas I climb, and together we are providing equal opportunities for all children.

 My name is Mark Guido and I am a 27-year-old Waiter from the Greater Chicago Area.
 I have an ambitious goal of joining the seven summits club, a select group of roughly 400 people worldwide who have climbed the highest mountain peaks on every continent.
 To date, I have successfully climbed three summits in Africa, South America, and Europe and have helped raise more than $10,000 for youth development around the world.